caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 - The panel must use <div id="language-theme-toggle"></div> and be initialized with LanguageThemeToggle.init('language-theme-toggle') after DOMContentLoaded.
 - No legacy or duplicate toggles are allowed.
 - The panel must not interfere with the main navigation or hero section, and must always be accessible.

+## 🚫 Sales Page Change Rule (2024)
+- No changes to the sales page (landing page) are allowed unless specifically requested in a prompt.
+All other UI/UX changes must not affect the sales page.